Rhodes College requires at least 128 credit hours to graduate with a bachelor's degree.

-Around 82% of students who started college at Rhodes College complete all the credits required within six years.
+NOTE: Around 85% of students who start college at Rhodes College complete all the credits required within six years.

 Rhodes College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Rhodes College does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.
+❌ Rhodes College false or fully-online programs, so students must be able to attend classes on-campus.

-Rhodes College offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ Rhodes College true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.